gislab-npo/gislab/system/server/webgis/README.md

 set following project configurations:

- * use relative paths (File > Project Properties > General > Save paths).
+ * use relative paths (Project > Project Properties > General > Save paths).
 The safest way is to save Your data and project file to same directory
  * on-the-fly CRS transformation must be enabled (File > Project Properties > CRS) and target projection must be chosen (if You are not sure chose EPSG:3857)